nhsconnect/integration-adaptors/pipeline/README.md

     - The party key associated with your MHS
     - The client certificate the outbound MHS component should present to other MHS instances
     - The private key for the client certificate the outbound MHS component should present to other MHS instances
-    - The CA certificates used to validate the certificates presented by incoming connections to the MHS.
+    - (Optional) The CA certificates used to validate the certificates presented by the MHS.
+This value is required if the certificate you have used for the outbound load balancer (above) is not signed by a legitimate CA. If you have used a self-signed certificate, this value can be that certificate.
-    - The CA certificates used to validate the certificate presented by the MHS' route service
+    - (Optional) The CA certificates used to validate the certificate presented by the MHS' route service.
+This value is required if the certificate you have used for the route load balancer (above) is not signed by a legitimate CA. If you have used a self-signed certificate, this value can be that certificate.

 # Jenkins